PayU/prometheus-api-metrics/README.md

    - Request size in bytes
    - Response size in bytes
    - Add prefix to metrics names - custom or project name
-   - Exclude specifc routes from being collect
+   - Exclude specific routes from being collect
    - Number of open connections to the server
 - Process Metrics as recommended by Prometheus [itself](https://prometheus.io/docs/instrumenting/writing_clientlibs/#standard-and-runtime-collectors)
-- Endpoint to retrive the matrics - used for Prometheus scraping
+- Endpoint to retrieve the metrics - used for Prometheus scraping
    - Prometheus format
    - JSON format (`${path}.json`)
 - Support custom metrics